Multigraded Commutative Algebra of Graph Decompositions: Application: Markov bases for hierarchical models

 Any subsequent appearance of a quartic is a lift of this move in some way and must be obtained by using a single edge or vertex in $K_{3}$ and performing a sequence of lifts.
 The pair $bt$ cannot go from an added vertex to the third vertex of the underlying $K_{3}$, otherwise we would be able to construct graphs that have $K_{4}$ as a minor.
 Thus, $b$ and $t$ belong to the gluing edge, or a subset of the lifted vertices.
 However, by construction of the lift operation, the binomial projects to zero when restricted to such a subset of vertices.

-If $G$ is obtained from a parallel construction of $G_1$ and $G_2$, then the top and bottom vertices could be adjacent or not.
-If they are adjacent, then we are gluing two graphs along and edge.
-All generators in $I_{G_{1}, {\bf 2}}$ and $I_{G_{2}, {\bf 2}}$ project to zero along this edge by properties of the lift operation.

-If the special vertices are not adjacent we use the codimension one toric fiber product.
-The associated codimension zero toric fiber product also consists of series-parallel graphs with fewer vertices.
+If $G$ is obtained from a parallel construction of $G_1$ and $G_2$, then the top and bottom vertices can be adjacent or not.
+If they are adjacent, then we are gluing along an edge.
+All generators of $I_{G_{1}, {\bf 2}}$ and $I_{G_{2}, {\bf 2}}$ project to zero along this edge by properties of the lift operation.
+If the special vertices are not adjacent, we have a codimension one toric fiber product.
+The associated codimension zero product consists of series-parallel graphs with fewer vertices.
 By the argument in the preceding paragraphs, all Markov basis elements obtained from the associated codimension zero toric fiber product satisfies either (1) or~(2).
-Finally, consider ${\rm Glue}(\calf, \calg)$.
-Since all Markov bases satisfy (1) and (2), we only ever glue quadrics, which produces a quadric satisfying the slow-varying condition. \end{proof}
+Finally, consider ${\GGlue}(\calf, \calg)$.
+Since all Markov bases satisfy (1) and (2), we only ever glue quadrics, producing more quadrics, which are slow-varying by Proposition~\ref{prop:slowvaryingcheck}. \end{proof}

 Instead of using binary variables for the triangle in the proof, one could have used larger values of $d_{v}$ on the vertex of the triangle that is never involved in gluing or identification.
 This would have given an alternative but less descriptive proof of Theorem~\ref{thm:s6main}.
 The procedure yields a larger class than ring graphs, but it is not true that larger $d_{v}$ on independent sets always produce Markov width four, as illustrated earlier by the fact that $K_{2,3}$ is not Markov slim.